How To Be More Confident: Can Exercise Help? – SWEAT

-When the question of how to be more confident is racking up over 11,000 Google searches each month, it’s no question that feeling a greater sense of self-worth and empowerment is something many people are looking for.
-And when it comes to working out, here at Sweat we believe the confidence boost is one of the best reasons to move your body
+When the question of how to be more confident is racking up thousands of Google searches each month, it’s no question that feeling a greater sense of self-worth and empowerment is something many people are looking for.
+And when it comes to working out, here at Sweat we believe the confidence boost is one of the best reasons to move your body.

-If learning how to be more confident in yourself has been on your personal to-do list for a while and you’re not sure where to start, working up a Sweat could be your answer.
+If learning how to be more confident in yourself has been on your personal to-do list for a while and you’re not sure where to start (or you’re simply looking for reasons to stay motivated and moving), working up a Sweat could be your answer.
 Here are eight reasons why.

 Boost your mood and de-stress

-Think back to a day when you felt low, stressed or overwhelmed, and we can guess that you probably didn’t feel particularly good within or about yourself at the time.
+Think back to a day when you felt low, stressed, unmotivated or overwhelmed, and we can guess that you probably didn’t feel particularly good within or about yourself at the time.

 This is one of the reasons we love movement so much.
 Exercise is an easy and healthy way to release feel-good chemicals like endorphins and serotonin, and can be effective in improving your mood, stress levels and overall mental health.
 It can also be a great way to get outdoors (or just out of the house!) and in touch with other people if you’re feeling lonely or isolated.

 Even better news?
 You don’t have to wait long to see the effects or do anything crazy (aka Kayla’s 1000-rep challenge) to start reaping the mental rewards of fitness.
-The American Psychological Association says people usually experience the mood-enhancing effect of exercise within five minutes of moving at a moderate intensity, with research showing exercise can even help alleviate symptoms of depression and improve your response to stress.
+So how long does it take?
+Just 5 minutes, according to the American Psychological Association.
+They say people usually experience the mood-enhancing effect of exercise within five minutes of moving at a moderate intensity, with research showing exercise can even help alleviate symptoms of depression and improve your response to stress.

 According to Gallup, just 20 minutes of exercise also has the power to improve your mood for hours after your workout is over, or even the entire day!